 Solution 3 requests for elevation will be evaluated on a case-by-case basis.
-Elevations will be considered in the following circumstances: Properties located within the Special Flood Hazard Area that are required to be elevated by local ordinance and the local code enforcement officials' determination that a property is substantially damaged or will be substantially improved; or Properties outside of the Special Flood Hazard Area which are required to be elevated by local ordinance and the are required to be elevated by local Flood Hazard Area which are required to be elevated by local ordinance as part of a reconstruction.
+Elevations will be considered in the following circumstances: Properties located within the Special Flood Hazard Area that are required to be elevated by local ordinance and the local code enforcement officials' determination that a property is substantially damaged or will be substantially improved; or Properties outside of the Special Flood Hazard Area which are required to be elevated by local ordinance as part of a reconstruction.